Tickaroo/tikxml/docs/AnnotatingModelClasses.md

   }
   ```

-Per default **COMMON_CASE** will be used.
+Per default **ANNOTATIONS_ONLY** will be used.
 You can specify default Scan Mode globally for all your `@Xml` annotated classes by setting up the annotation processor option like this:
 ```groovy
 apt {
   arguments {